sys-bio/tellurium/README.md

 Tellurium is availlable as a self-contained installer or as an installable collection of packages via the Anaconda package manager.

 It is recommended that you try the conventional installers first.

+#### Windows

+Download the exe file, then:

+1. Double-click the installer to start the installation
+2. Follow the instructions

+NOTE: Installation requires administrative rights.
+It is recommended to accept the default settings.

+#### Mac OSX

-On windows, download the installer, run the installer and follow the instructions.
-For the Mac, download the dmg file, then:
+Download the dmg file, then:

-1. Double-click the .dmg to open a new window
+1. Double-click the .dmg file to open a new window
 2. Double-click the Spyder icon

-On some older hardware we have noticed that the .dmg sometimes fails, if this happens to you then we recommend using the Anaconda package manager (see below).
+NOTE: On some older hardware we have noticed that the .dmg sometimes fails.
+If this happens, we recommend using the [Anaconda package manager](#### Anaconda package (Linux/OSX) instructions:).

-#### Installers for Tellurium:
+#### Download Installers for Tellurium:

 * [Download Tellurium for Windows](https://sourceforge.net/projects/pytellurium/files/Tellurium-1.3/1.3.5/Tellurium-1.3.5-Python-2.7-win32-portable-setup.exe/download)
 * [Download Tellurium for Mac OS X 10.10 or later](https://sourceforge.net/projects/pytellurium/files/Tellurium-1.3/1.3.5/Tellurium-1.3.5-Spyder-2.3.8-OSX.dmg/download)

 #### Anaconda package (Linux/OSX) instructions:

 Binaries for Tellurium are available via the [Anaconda](https://www.continuum.io/downloads) package manager.
 The Tellurium plugins for Spyder are not available when using this method.
-To install Tellurium and libsbml on both Linux and OS X, type the following into a terminal:
+To install Tellurium and the necessary packages on both Linux and OS X, type the following into a terminal:

 ```
 conda install -c sys-bio tellurium
 conda install -c SBMLTeam python-libsbml
 ```

-For further information we refer the reader to the [conda installation instructions.](http://conda.pydata.org/docs/using/pkgs.html)
+For further information refer to the [conda installation instructions.](http://conda.pydata.org/docs/using/pkgs.html)

 ## Usage